eurostat/NLP4Stat/Use Case A Graphical exploration/README.md

     *  Another input file, for the datasets page (Crumbs_7_13_18_24.xlsx), with results  from the parsing of the download facility contents.
     *  The Python code for the production of the file above (Crumbs.ipynb).
     *  A recent contents file (table_of_contents.xml), downloaded July 14, 2021.
-* To run the Python code producing the input file from the database, please replace user_name and password  with your credentials in command:
+* To run the Python code producing the input file from the database (Use Case A prepare data_v2.ipynb), please replace user_name and password  with your credentials in command:
 c = pyodbc.connect('DSN=Virtuoso All;DBA=ESTAT;UID=user_name;PWD=password').
 * The current functionalities can be seen in the **online** version [here](https://app.powerbi.com/view?r=eyJrIjoiOTg5YTA5YjUtNjUxNi00ZGExLWEyYTAtMWM0YjY1MzE0NDc3IiwidCI6ImM1MmVlYWMzLWUwNzctNDMyYy04MWUzLTRiY2JhZjZiOTM1ZSIsImMiOjl9).
 Because of frequent changes, please press **Reload** in your browser if you have visited this link already.